Feestig/ONORobot/src/opsoro/apps/facebook_live/facebook_sdk_setup.md

       }
     }

-There might be more ways to retreive one, feel free to investigate.
+There might be more ways to retrieve one, feel free to investigate.
 Either way you'll generate a **short lived** (user or page) access token.
 This means that it'll expire when you log out of Facebook in any way or if you're logged in for more than about 45 minutes, this means your session has expired.
 In the Graph API Explorer you'll be prompted to press **ALT + T** to renew your session.
 In your web application you'll want to ask your user to re-login.
 Annoying isn't it?

 There's a solution for every problem?
 Well in this case there is.
 You can exchange your short lived token into a long lived one, this will obviously last longer before it expires.
 Does this cut the deal for you?
 It doesn't for me so I'd exchange that long lived token for a permanent token this will never expire (unless you delete your account or targeted Facebook page).